M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 17 active-X
+Version 12 Revision 18 active-X
-This version is 99% complete.
-1% left for using Interfaces and creating UDT (a type of variant with fields).
-This revision among other fixes, fix the div# (euclidean division) for integer type variables.
+1. A bug removed
+2. Syntax Highlight adjust for handling a[ ] after : symbol (on edit and on EditBox control)

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com